inline-arc/pirate-notflix/README.md

 2) [fzf](https://github.com/junegunn/fzf) - A command-line fuzzy finder
 3) webtorrent - future support ! coming soon
 # goal

 who dont like free food?? its for fun

 # credits
 my brain
 [bugwritter] - awesome guy linux youtube [DemonKingSwarn] - the man behind the screen

+# note
+due to some current even the script might not for in few geo location area and region soon adding VPN support